eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-08_cointelegraph-news-steemit-appoints-new-vp-hints-at-move-away-from-crypto-centric.md

 - - -

-This page is synchronized from the post: [Cointelegraph News: Steemit Appoints New VP, Hints At Move Away From ‘Crypto-Centric’](https://steemit.com/@deanliu/cointelegraph-news-steemit-appoints-new-vp-hints-at-move-away-from-crypto-centric)
+This page is synchronized from the post: ['Cointelegraph News: Steemit Appoints New VP, Hints At Move Away From ‘Crypto-Centric’'](https://steemit.com/@deanliu/cointelegraph-news-steemit-appoints-new-vp-hints-at-move-away-from-crypto-centric)